 Who/what is Alexa?

 But really, what exactly is Alexa?
 When you ask Alexa a question, what you’re doing is communicating with a cloud-based service.
 Amazon has designed the Alexa Voice Service (AVS) to mimic real conversations, but you’re actually using intuitive voice commands to get this service to perform specific tasks.
 “Alexa” is simply the “wake word” that alerts the service to start listening to your voice.
-For most devices, you just have to say it to get a response.
+For most devices, you just have to say the wake word to get a response.

 While Alexa is the official name for Amazon’s voice assistant, you can change this wake word to “Amazon,” “Computer,” or “Echo.”
 That’s a useful feature, especially if your name or your partner’s or roommate’s name happens to be Alexa or something that sounds similar.